fago/rules-docs/contributing/environment.md

 ### Drush

 Installing the powerful Drupal Shell is not mandatory but it can definitely be helpful during development.
-At the moment of writing, there's no stable version of Drush for Drupal 8 yet -at the moment of writing the currently tagged release is 7.0.0-alpha3- so depending if you feel brave or not, you can choose either the tagged release or the bleeding development edge.
-One way or another, the recommended way to install it is through composer: **be aware that the installation is going to be global and therefore will probably override your current, stable one**.
-Unfortunately, due to a (temporary?) dependency-clash between Drupal 8 and Drush 7, it's not possible to just install it within your Drupal 8's vendors directory.
+For working with Drupal 8, you'll need a Drupal 8 compatible Drush version.
+The recommended way to install it is through composer, but be aware that the installation is going to be global and therefore will probably override your current one.
-So fire the following in your terminal:

-    composer global require drush/drush=dev-master
+    composer global require drush/drush=8.*

 Et voilà, the Drupal 8-compatible version of Drush will be quickly installed for you.